Waitsnake/joy4ge/readme.md

    ```

 >  With Version 7.3 and later it works only from `/Library/Frameworks/`, not `~/Library/Frameworks/`
->  Tip: If you have a real 3Dconnexion device, you don’t need joy4ge.
+>  Tip: If you have a genuine 3Dconnexion device, you don’t need joy4ge.

 ### Version 6.0 for macOS